The Best of Europe

-We will arrive in the lovely city of Lisbon, start off with a briefing and explanation of the tour, followed by a welcome dinner.
+We will start in the lovely city of Lisbon, start off with a briefing and explanation of the tour, followed by a welcome dinner.

 If history did not interest you during your schooling, this week may change your impression of history lessons forever!
 Our first 7 days in Europe will be a full immersion into historical cities and landmarks dating over thousands of years old.
 Ironically, riding the countryside will allow us a glimpse into the lives of villagers who inhabit these places in the here and now, a site not commonly seen by tourists.

 Before beginning our journey west, we will visit Capo Roca, which forms the westernmost extent of mainland Portugal and continental Europe.